Ida-2014

 They had a ball while making this film.

-Towards the end of the film, the plot becomes confusing and the big reveal as to the killer’s identity and the motivations surrounding is a disappointment.
+Towards the end of the film, the plot becomes confusing, and the big reveal of the killer’s identity and the surrounding motivations is a disappointment.

 The conclusion to the film is silly and makes little sense, although that is secondary to a film of this genre that borders on camp.

-Madhouse (1974) is an enjoyable midnight flick starring two of the top classic horror icons.
+Madhouse (1974) is an enjoyable midnight flick starring two of the classic horror genre’s top icons.